sydlester/elephant-image-classification/README.md

-# Classification of Camera Trap Images Containing Elepants
+# Using ResNet-50 for Classifying Camera Trap Images Containing Elephants